 You’ll probably create several journals.
 So, get the least expensive ones.
 These become invaluable for reference when learning or teaching others.
 Once you have a journal and pen, you are ready to begin.
-Some come with lined pages and some blank.
+Some come with lined pages, and some are blank.
 The choice is yours.

-Use it to record dreams and inner-work exercises, thoughts, and daily experiences.
+Use it to record dreams, inner-work exercises, thoughts, and daily experiences.
 They will become your best problem-solving tools and the most accurate and unbiased spiritual counselors.

-Some people call this tool “life of the mind” or a “book of shadows.”
-No matter what you call it, this is an indispensable tool of personal discovery.
-When we start any of our learning groups, we are sure they have a journal.
+Some call this tool the “life of the mind” or a “book of shadows.”
+No matter what you call it, this is an indispensable tool for personal discovery.
+When we start learning groups, we are sure they have a journal.

 Journaling as a Spiritual Discipline

 A handwritten journal is your best personal coach.
-It’s a valuable roadmap of your journey.
+It’s a valuable roadmap for your journey.
 That’s why it’s the first tool for your spiritual toolbox.
 We consider it an essential best practice.
 Your journal is any collection of documents.
 It doesn’t have to be a traditional journal.
-There are paper napkins, business cards, pictures, pictures from magazines in my journal collection.
+My journal collection has paper napkins, business cards, pictures, and pictures from magazines.
 They all tell a story.

 A folder with notebook paper is the way many people get started.
 Notes you buy at the store are inexpensive and come in various sizes.
 It gives you a safe place to vent.
 It reflects your thoughts and emotions.
 So, it helps you spot trends.